lucianodecker/playwright-test-framework/README.md

 ### Automated A11y Report Generation

 When violations are detected, a structured JSON report is written to `test-results/a11y-reports/`.
-Each report entry includes rule ID, severity, description, help URL, WCAG tags, affected HTML elements, and status (KNOWN or NEW).
+Each report entry includes rule ID, severity, description, help URL, WCAG tags, affected HTML elements, and status (`KNOWN` or `NEW`).
 Reports are uploaded as CI artifacts for audit trails.

 ### Environment Variables & Secrets Management

 Credentials are never hardcoded.
-Locally, they are loaded from `.env` via dotenv.
+Locally, they are loaded from `.env` via `dotenv`.
 In CI, they are injected through GitHub Actions repository secrets at job level.
 A fail-fast validation throws immediately if required variables are missing — tests never run with undefined credentials.

 ---

-## Test Coverage
+## 📋 Test Coverage

 | Suite | Tests | Scope |
 |---|---|---|